NelsonHMalbone/pythonMegaCourse/README.md

-bonus example folder contains bonus code examples for each day small additional projects start section 2 working with while and new python methods creating a list outside of the while loop to store input
+bonus example folder contains bonus code examples for each day small additional projects start section 2 working with while and new python methods creating a list outside of the while loop to store input using dir(str) in console will show you all the methods for str data type